MarcoMozilla/Identifier-Name-Short-Notation/README.md

 # Identifier-Name-Short-Notation
-a short notation for common identifier name in any language
+a short notation for common identifier
 #
  English        | short1| short2 |
 |:-------------:|:-------------:|:-----:|